-Illinois Dem Cheri Bustos not running for re-election in competitive seat
+Illinois Dem Cheri Bustos not running for reelection in competitive seat

 And, in a video accompanying her tweet, the congresswoman explained, "I feel it’s time for a new voice."

-GUNNING FOR MAJORITY, HOUSE GOP RE-ELECTION ARM REPORTS LARGE FUNDRAISING HAUL
+GUNNING FOR MAJORITY, HOUSE GOP REELECTION ARM REPORTS LARGE FUNDRAISING HAUL

 Bustos, who was first elected to the House in 2012, has represented Illinois’ 17th congressional district in the northwest portion of the state.
-After a single-digit victory in 2012 over GOP incumbent Rep. Bobby Schilling, Bustos won her 2014, 2016 and 2018 re-elections by double digits.
+After a single-digit victory in 2012 over GOP incumbent Rep. Bobby Schilling, Bustos won her 2014, 2016 and 2018 reelections by double digits.
 But, she narrowly captured a fifth term last November by just four points.

 HOUSE REPUBLICANS TO TARGET 47 'VULNERABLE' DEMOCRATS AS THEY TRY TO WIN BACK MAJORITY IN 2022 MIDTERMS

-Then-President Barack Obama easily won the district in his 2012 re-election, but former President Trump captured the district in his 2016 White House victory and his 2020 presidential re-election defeat.
+Then-President Barack Obama easily won the district in his 2012 reelection, but former President Trump captured the district in his 2016 White House victory and his 2020 presidential reelection defeat.

 Bustos chaired the Democratic Congressional Campaign Committee during the 2020 cycle, when the GOP, defying expectations, flipped a dozen blue seats red, taking a big bite out of the Democrats’ House majority.
 After stepping down from the DCCC chair role following the 2020 elections, Bustos remained part of House Speaker Nancy Pelosi’s leadership team.